William Holden

-William Holden (born William Franklin Beedle Jr.; April 17, 1918 – November 12, 1981) was an American actor and one of the biggest box-office draws of the 1950s.
-Holden won the Academy Award for Best Actor for the film Stalag 17 (1953) and the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie for the television miniseries The Blue Knight (1973).
+William Franklin Holden (né Beedle Jr.; April 17, 1918 – November 12, 1981) was an American actor and one of the biggest box-office draws of the 1950s.
+He won the Academy Award for Best Actor for the film Stalag 17 (1953) and the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie for The Blue Knight (1973).

 Holden starred in some of Hollywood's most popular and critically acclaimed films, including Sunset Boulevard (1950), Sabrina (1954), Picnic (1955), The Bridge on the River Kwai (1957), The Wild Bunch (1969) and Network (1976).
 He was named one of the "Top 10 Stars of the Year" six times (1954–1958, 1961), and appeared as 25th on the American Film Institute's list of 25 greatest male stars of Classical Hollywood cinema.

-While in Italy in 1966, Holden was responsible for the death of another driver in a drunk-driving incident near Pisa.
-He received an eight-month suspended sentence for vehicular manslaughter.

 Early life and education

-Holden was born William Franklin Beedle, Jr., on April 17, 1918, in O'Fallon, Illinois, son of Mary Blanche Beedle (née Ball), a schoolteacher, and her husband William Franklin Beedle, an industrial chemist.
-He had two younger brothers, Robert Westfield Beedle and Richard Porter Beedle.
-One of his father's grandmothers, Rebecca Westfield, was born in England, while some of his mother's ancestors settled in Virginia's Lancaster County after emigrating from England in the 17th century.
-His brother Robert ("Bobbie") became a U.S. Navy fighter pilot and was killed in action in World War II, over New Ireland, a Japanese-occupied island in the South Pacific.
+Holden was born William Franklin Beedle Jr. on April 17, 1918, in O'Fallon, Illinois, son of Mary Blanche Beedle (née Ball; 1898–1990), a schoolteacher, and her husband, William Franklin Beedle Sr. (1891–1967), an industrial chemist.

 His family moved to South Pasadena when he was three.
 After graduating from South Pasadena High School, Holden attended Pasadena Junior College, where he became involved in local radio plays.

 Career

 Paramount

 Holden appeared uncredited in Prison Farm (1939) and Million Dollar Legs (1939) at Paramount.

-A version of how he obtained his stage name "Holden" is based on a statement by George Ross of Billboard: "William Holden, the lad just signed for the coveted lead in Golden Boy, used to be Bill Beadle.
+A version of how he obtained his stage name "Holden" was given by George Ross of Billboard in 1939: "William Holden, the lad just signed for the coveted lead in Golden Boy, used to be Bill Beedle.
 And here is how he obtained his new movie tag.
 On the Columbia lot is an assistant director and scout named Harold Winston.
 Not long ago, he was divorced from the actress, Gloria Holden, but carried the torch after the marital rift.
 Winston was one of those who discovered the Golden Boy newcomer and who renamed him—in honor of his former spouse!"